huggingface/blog/researcher-dataset-sharing.md

 ## Security

+While making datasets accessible is important, protecting sensitive data is equally crucial.
+The Hugging Face Hub provides robust security features to help you maintain control over your data while sharing it with the right audiences.

 ### Access Controls

 The Hugging Face Hub supports unique access control options for who has access to the dataset.